jKongEdu/public-email-marketing-portfolio/README.md

 ## Note on my current role
-In my opinion, some of my best work is with my current contract; however, I am not able to showcase them due to copyright restrictions.
-While I am not able to display them in this portfolio, I think it is pertinent to describe some of the work and learning experiences I have gained.
+In respect of privacy, I am not dispplaying assets from my current experience.
+While I am not displaying assets, I believe it is pertinent to describe some of the work and learning experiences I have gained.

 ### Boolean logic and custom tags
 The CMS platform used for marketing emails allows for Boolean logic within the HTML.
 The CMS platform's language and logic is based on Velocity / Apache, which allows for Booleans within the HTML.
 A great use case for this is to check on whether or not a user has a calendar link URL listed in their profile, if so, a specific calendar banner is added to the marketing email.